 For each membership seat, the Planning Council member must do their best to represent the entirety of that community.
 This requires that the representative hear from as many citizens as possible within that community and represent them by thoughtfully considering the community’s interests when making Planning Council decisions and advocating for the community when needed.

 Members of the Planning Council are appointed to three-year terms by Denver Mayor Michael Hancock.
 Applicants should be prepared to meet a monthly time commitment, including travel, of about eight hours per month.
 The time commitment includes attendance at meetings and active participation in community events.
 This is a volunteer position, but expense reimbursement, transportation assistance, and child or partner care are available for people living with HIV.

-Interested applicants are asked to submit an online application and resume at www.denvergov.org/boardsandcommissions by September 1st, 2019.
-If you have questions or would like assistance with completing your application, please call the Denver Office of HIV Resources at 720-865-8847 or 720-865-5501.
+Interested applicants are asked to submit an online application and resume at www.denvergov.org/boardsandcommissions (and select HIV Planning Council) by June 25, 2020.
+If you have questions or would like assistance with completing your application or have any questions, please email or call the Denver Office of HIV Resources; or 720-569-7232.

 The Planning Council is specifically recruiting:

 • People Living with HIV (PLWH) who are receiving Ryan White services